Federal Historic Preservation Tax Credit Program

 The National Park Service (NPS) has expanded and redesigned the Preservation Tax Incentives website with new web addresses (and related links).

-NOTE: The new form blocks are fillable, but not expandable.
-Therefore applicants and consultants who have developed their own versions of the narrative pages beyond the cover sheets may continue to use their versions (NPS headers must be on the top of each narrative page).
+NOTE: The new form blocks are fillable and newly expandable, except for the Project description on the cover page.
+Applicants and consultants who have developed their own versions of the narrative pages beyond the cover sheets may continue to use their versions (NPS headers must be on the top of each narrative page).

 NEW HISTORIC PRESERVATION CERTIFICATION PROGRAM REGULATIONS